docopt/docopts/README.md

 ### Pre-built binaries

-Pre-built Go binaries for GNU/Linux (32 and 64 bits) are attached to [releases](https://github.com/docopt/docopts/releases).
+Pre-built Go binaries for some OS (32 and 64 bits) are attached to [releases](https://github.com/docopt/docopts/releases).

 We provide a download helper: